2020 Novak Djokovic tennis season: Italian Open

-Djokovic defeated Salvatore Caruso and compatriot Filip Krajinovic in straight sets.
+Djokovic defeated Salvatore Caruso and compatriot Filip Krajinović in straight sets.
 He defeated Dominik Koepfer in 3 sets in the quarterfinals, and he defeated Casper Ruud in the semifinals in straight sets.
 Djokovic won a record 36th ATP Tour Masters 1000 title and his fifth in Rome, by defeating Diego Schwartzman in the final 7–5, 6–3.

 French Open

 Djokovic attempted to become the first man in the Open Era to win each Grand Slam at least twice.
-He defeated Mikael Ymer, Berankis, Daniel Elahi Galan and Khachanov in straight sets.
+He defeated Mikael Ymer, Berankis, Daniel Elahi Galán and Khachanov in straight sets.
 In the quarterfinals, Djokovic defeated Carreño Busta in 4 sets.
 He won a 5-set thriller against Tsitsipas in the semifinal.
-He lost in the final in straight sets to Nadal, 6-0 6-2 7-5, his first loss of the season.
+He lost in the final in straight sets to Nadal, 6–0 6–2 7–5, his first loss of the season.

 European indoor hard court season

 Vienna Open

-In his first appearance at the Erste Bank Open since his 2007 title win, Novak Djokovic passed an early test to defeat countryman Filip Krajinovic.
-He went 3-5 down in the first set and also conceded a set point in the tiebreaker beating him 7–6(8–6), 6-3 in straight sets.
+In his first appearance at the Erste Bank Open since his 2007 title win, Novak Djokovic passed an early test to defeat countryman Filip Krajinović.
+He went 3-5 down in the first set and also conceded a set point in the tiebreaker beating him 7–6(8–6), 6–3 in straight sets.
 Djokovic faced four set points in his second-round clash against Borna Ćorić, but the top seed defeated the Croatian to reach the quarter-finals.

-Djokovic then suffered his heaviest defeat ever in a three-set ATP Tour match, losing 6-2 6-1 to 42nd-ranked lucky loser Lorenzo Sonego in a strangely lacklustre quarter-final performance at the Erste Bank Open.
+Djokovic then suffered his heaviest defeat ever in a three-set ATP Tour match, losing 6–2 6–1 to 42nd-ranked lucky loser Lorenzo Sonego in a strangely lacklustre quarter-final performance at the Erste Bank Open.
 It was only Djokovic's second loss of the year, and the first outside of a Grand Slam tournament.
 People close to him later revealed that he was in an incredibly bad mood after celebrated Serbian-Montenegrin bishop Amfilohije Radovic passed away few hours before the match.